Psychology/Neuroscience Experiments

 Custom code

-If the library doesn't have the stimuli or function you need for an experiment, you can write your own code in MATLAB + Psychtoolbox.
-The approach is to write it as a new object type—this allows you to use the code anywhere in any experiment as well as have it work with all core functionality (timing, core visual options, staircasing, results output, etc.).
-You can make a quick type for your own use, or you can invest more time to make a durable type which has more flexibility and a fuller interface for an open range of users.
-PsychBench's element type framework facilitates the process.
+If the library doesn't have the stimuli you need for an experiment, you can write your own code in MATLAB + Psychtoolbox.
+The approach is to write it as a new object type in your library—this allows you to use the code anywhere and have it work with all core functionality (timing, core visual options, staircasing, results output, etc.).
+You can make a quick type, or you can make a durable type with more flexibility and a fuller interface for other users.
 All the standard types that come with PsychBench are open source, so you can use them as examples and/or build off them.

 Sharing object types

-You can share an element type with other people by zipping the type's folder and sending it.
-To add a type you have received, just copy its folder into your local element types folder, then call pb_addPath to refresh PsychBench.
+You can share an object type with other people just by zipping the type's folder and emailing it.

 You can also contribute a type to the library that comes with PsychBench.
 If you would like to do this, please contact us.
 We would be happy to credit you.
 And thank-you!